peter4k/react-native-backbone/README.md

 4. [RestKit.send()](https://github.com/peter4k/react-native-rest-kit#restkitsend)

 ## Install
-RestKit requires underscore.

-The easiest way to install: `npm install react-native-rest-kit`
+The easiest way to install: `npm install react-native-backbone`

-And require it in your React Native app: `var RestKit = require('react-native-rest-kit);`
+And require it in your React Native app: `var RNBackbone = require('react-native-backbone');` or ES6: `import RNBackbone from 'react-native-backbone'`;

-## RestKit.Model
+## RNBackbone.Model
-RestKit.Model is brought from backbone.
-It is used almost the same as Backbone.Model, but only part of the functions are implemented.
+RNBackbone.Model is extended from backbone.
+The usages is almost the same as Backbone.Model, but some methods might be differnt.

 #### Create a model class
 ```
-var Car = RestKit.Model.extend({
+var Car = RNBackbone.Model.extend({
 	rootUrl = "http://www.your-domain.com/car"
 	//More options to be added
 });